RonMeier/LoRa-Monitor/README.md

 * MQTT, HTTP oder UDP Support

-* "LoRa to LoRaWAN - Bridge"  empfangene LoRa-Packete können direkt an LoRaWAN weitergeleitet werden
+* "LoRa to LoRaWAN - Bridge"  Received LoRa packets can be forwarded directly to LoRaWAN

 * "http to LoRa" / "http to LoRaWAN"